 Only Gillesbie made it back to shore that day.
-To see him sitting here nervously nine years later is to see a young man who has never made peace with that fact.
+To see him sitting here nervously ten years later is to see a young man who has never made peace with that fact.

 Gillesbie, who prefers to go by Lesi, is back in Auckland for the first time since he moved to Australia with his family six years ago.
 Back in Mangere, just a short walk from the weatherboard state house where he was raised with his six siblings.
 Back nestled among the familiar landmarks of Walter Massey Park - home of the Mangere East Hawks - and De La Salle College.

 In this densely populated, diverse corner of Auckland, he is back where memories both comfort and sting.